 NOTE 1: NF consumer information such as Vendor ID is defined in Stage 3.

-For each Analytics ID, the following parameters may be provided:
+- For each Analytics ID, the following parameters may be provided:

 - [OPTIONAL] Use case context: indicates the context of use of the analytics to select the most relevant t ML Model.